 (1) Starting, growing or saving media properties that have social value.
 Mr. Levin is knowledgeable about most elements of media and marketing, including developing sponsorships from major companies, and has a wide network of business and institutional allies and talent.

-(2) Non-profit organizations, of which he has launched or co-launched four, including Fix Our America (money out of politics), the Community Media Project (poverty and job development), The Committee of Concern for Central America (human rights), and now The Big EQ Campaign.
+(2) Non-profit organizations, of which he has launched or co-launched five, including Fix Our America (money out of politics), the Community Media Project (poverty and job development), The Committee of Concern for Central America (human rights), and now The Big EQ Campaign and The California Social-Emotional Learning Alliance.
 He has also served on the advisory board of other non-profits, including the Liberty Hill Foundation (which earlier honored him as Man of the Year, as did the Office of the Americas) and the Green Business Network.

-(3) As a successful if not full-time life and executive coach for 16 years, this based on his life-long interest in, and study of, human development, in which he is trained as a practitioner, including via a Master’s Degree program in spiritual psychology.
-The same inner and outer world management skills that constitute adult social and emotional learning he believes are even more effective with – and more easily adopted by – children.
+(3) As a successful if not full-time life and executive coach for 19 years, this based on his life-long interest in, and study of, human development, in which he is trained as a practitioner, including via a Master’s Degree program in spiritual psychology.
+The same inner-and-outer-world management skills that constitute adult social and emotional learning, he believes, are even more effective with – and more easily adopted by – children.

-Dr. Blake is CEO of MB Ellison, Inc., and COO of Bob Blake & Associates, both insurance and employee benefits companies that among other clients, handles the insurance needs of many government organizations in the Los Angeles region.
-A leader in the African-American business community, she has established her own program to elevate the lives of young people.
-Dr. Blake is also on the Board of Councilors at USC’s School of Pharmacy the Getty House Foundation and is active in the Women Presidents’ Organization, Women Impacting Political Policy, and the National Association of Women Business Owners.
-A graduate of University of Southern California, she is a trained pharmacist turned entrepreneur and senior executive.
+Dr. Blake is CEO of MB Ellison, Inc., and COO of Bob Blake & Associates, which services the employee benefits programs of many government organizations in the Los Angeles region.
+Frequently honored as a leader in the African-American business and philanthropic communities, she has established her own program to elevate the lives of young people.
+Dr. Blake is also on the Board of Councilors at USC’s School of Pharmacy and the board of Getty House Foundation, and is active in the Women Presidents’ Organization, Women Impacting Political Policy, and the National Association of Women Business Owners.
+A graduate of University of Southern California, she is a trained pharmacist turned entrepreneur and C-suite executive.
 As a Big EQ board member, she will serve as Secretary and Treasurer.

 Widely respected as a philanthropist, he has served on numerous charity and non-profit social cause boards, among them the Chrysalis Foundation (homelessness and poverty) and Little Kids Rock, a national organization devoted to enriching children’s lives by providing musical instruments and training to schools across the country (more than 1,000 to date), a cause in which he is energetically active.
 Richard is also deeply committed to infusing SEL programs into all schools.